The Arizona State University Sun Devils look to earn the program’s first college football win over the UCLA Bruins in three years on Saturday night.

 The Sun Devils and Bruins will meet in the Rose Bowl at 7:30 p.m.
 Arizona time, with Fox Sports 1 carrying the contest live nationally.

-It’ll be ASU’s third game since sports betting in Arizona launched on Sept.
+It’ll be ASU’s third game since new Arizona sports betting apps launched on Sept.
 9.

 ASU Road Underdogs on Saturday Night